cborchert/algoliasearchdemo/README.md

 Since all other requests are sent in tact to the React app, it can handle routing itself.
 Currently the app makes use of the path `/new` to display the new movie form.
 All other requests (except those handled by the backend) simply pass the user to the React Application.
 This behavior is handled in `app/javascript/app/index.js` and in the `render` method of `app/javascript/app/APP.js`

-## Rake tasks

-If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.

-## Database creation

-## Database initialization

-Make sure to run `rails db:migrate` to initialize the Movie model correctly and then `rails db:seed` to load the default data into the Movie model.
-This will take a minute since there are almost 6000 movies by default.

 ## Front end files

 All front end files can be found in `./app/javascript/`.
 Webpacker uses `./app/javascript/packs/application.js` as an entry point.
 The actual React App is in `./app/javascript/app`.
 Aside from the *real* entry point `index.js`, the app container `App.js`, and the front end API `API.js`, all React components are found in `./app/javascript/app/components` all styles are found in `./app/javascript/app/styles`.